HTTP-RPC/Kilo/README.md

         }
     }

 Custom modifiers are registered by adding them to the modifier map returned by `TemplateEncoder#getModifiers()`.
 The map key represents the name that is used to apply a modifier in a template document.
+For example:

+	TemplateEncoder.getModifiers().put("uppercase", new UppercaseModifier());

 Note that modifiers must be thread-safe, since they are shared and may be invoked concurrently by multiple template engines.

 #### Section Markers
 Section markers define a repeating section of content.
-The section marker name must refer to a list value in the data dictionary.
-Content between the markers is repeated once for each element in the list.
-The element becomes the data dictionary for each successive iteration through the section.
+The marker name must refer to a list value in the data dictionary.
+Content between the markers is repeated once for each element in the list, and the element becomes the data dictionary for each successive iteration through the section.
 If the list is missing (i.e. `null`) or empty, the section's content is excluded from the output.

 For example, a service that provides information about homes for sale might return a list of available properties as follows: